Honest, gritty, sentimental wedding speech inspiration from Fleabag?!

 I won’t say anything else that happens in the show in case you haven’t seen it yet.
 Personally, I am going to have to watch both of the series over and over again until I feel okay that there is no more to come.

 Thank you, Phoebe, for providing me with entertainment that’s had me on the edge of my seat and yelling at the TV, but we aren’t friends now until you change your mind about a third series of Fleabag.
 Bye.

-Photo and video credits: BBC’s Fleabag written by Phoebe Waller-Bridge
+Credit: BBC’s Fleabag Phoebe Waller-Bridge